World-First Study Reveals The

 Strength of Video Advertising On Mobile Devices

-The latest release of The Benchmark Series from Professor Karen Nelson-Field compares the awareness, coverage and, most importantly, the sales impact of TV, Facebook and YouTube video advertising delivered via mobile devices.
+The mobile tranche of The Benchmark Series from Professor Karen Nelson-Field compares the awareness, coverage and, most importantly, the sales impact of TV, Facebook and YouTube video advertising delivered via mobile devices.
 While the results may surprise, the bottom line is that when it comes to brand and business growth, nothing trumps TV, on any device.

 It found that: